ronaldmaliza/SymcDLP-uninstall-agent/README.md

 Requirements:
 - Generate the DLP agent package installer for the latest version.
-- Include the AgentCleanup binary in the installer folder. you must request it from the manufacturer by opening a support case.
+- Include the AgentCleanup binary in the installer folder.
+You must request it from the manufacturer by opening a support case.